 Posted on January 26, 2023

-The House Republican proposals to which Bolinsky referred are spread across three bills before the Legislature’s Public Safety Committee; from restoring an officer’s ability to perform consent searches during motor vehicle stops to creating a fund to compensate the families of officers who are killed in the line of duty.
+Ahead of Wednesday’s vote, House Republicans proposed three bills before the Public Safety Committee, range from restoring an officer’s ability to perform consent searches during motor vehicle stops to creating a fund to compensate the families of officers who are killed in the line of duty.

 House Republican Proposals on Supporting Law Enforcement